Morocco are the last remaining African team at the 2026 World Cup, reaching the quarter-finals for the second straight tournament.

 Gyan had been the hero of their run with three goals, including the extra-time winner against the USA.
 However, his late miss against Uruguay saw Ghana miss out on the chance to make history in South Africa.

-No north African side had ever reached the World Cup’s quarter-finals before Qatar 2022, a tournament which has seen Morocco upset the odds.
+No north African side had ever reached the World Cup’s quarter-finals before Qatar 2022, a tournament that saw Morocco upset the odds.

 Walid Regragui’s side topped a difficult looking group containing Belgium and Croatia, conceding just once in their three games to reach the knockout rounds as group winners.

-The Atlas Lions had reached the knockout stages once before in 1986, but have now gone one better after a shock win against Spain in the last 16.
+The Atlas Lions had reached the knockout stages once before in 1986, but went one better after a shock win against Spain in the last 16.
 Their resolute defence restricted the Spanish to just one shot on target during a goalless draw, before triumphing via a shootout as Luis Enrique’s side missed each of their three attempts.

 — ESPN FC (@ESPNFC) November 27, 2022